bytesfield/key-manager/README.md

 php artisan encryption:generate
 ```

-This will generate an encryption key in your .env like so:
+This will generate an encryption key in your .env:

 ```php
 API_ENCRYPTION_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx